adelapie/ghidra-evm/README.md

 - A jump table of 32x32 (evm_jump_table) is generated accordingly in order to detect and show branches in the disassembly and control flow windows.
 - Ghidra has not been designed to deal with architectures and memories of wordsize > 64-bit.
 This means that instructions such as PUSH32 are not correctly shown in the decompilation window.

+### License

+Ghidra-evm is licensed and distributed under the AGPLv3.